Step 1: List All Tasks and Resource Requirements

 - Launching the app 🚀

-When you break down a project into individual tasks, you can get a clearer picture of how much each task takes to complete and add those numbers when creating your final estimate.
+When you break down a project into individual tasks, you can get a clearer picture of how much each task takes to complete and add those numbers when creating your final budget estimate.

 - If you don’t have the equipment, you’ll need to purchase it.